idesignpbp/public-api-documentation/source/includes/_pagination.md

 # Pagination

 <aside class="notice">The Trinity API uses pagination when there are more than 100 entries of a specific resource.
-Pagination information is provided in the headers rather than the response body, using the [RFC-8288](https://tools.ietf.org/html/rfc8288) standard.</aside>
+Pagination information is provided in the headers rather than the response body, using the <a href='https://tools.ietf.org/html/rfc8288'>RFC-8288</a> standard.</aside>

 Users can navigate through pages of results with the following parameters: